Culture Shock in Singapore

 With Singapore's efficient infrastructure and cultural blend of East and West, it's not surprising that the city-state is sometimes referred to as 'Asia-lite'.
 As a result, most expats don't have to contend with a huge amount of culture shock in Singapore.

-English is the Lion City's official language, but it's not uncommon to hear several languages spoken in one day.
 Singapore's population is mostly comprised of three ethnic groups: Chinese, Malay and Indian.
 This cultural diversity has resulted in a colourful collection of traditions, holidays and customs that expats are sure to experience at some point during their stay.

 Although the culture shock is minimal, there may be some situations that new arrivals in Singapore will be unfamiliar with.
 If this is the case, don't hesitate to ask someone for advice, as most Singaporeans will be eager to help.